Getting here and getting around

 Philadelphia is at the center of it all.
 It is easy and affordable to get here.
-Philadelphia is conveniently located in the Northeast United States, within a day's drive of 40% of the country’s population.
+It is conveniently located in the Northeast United States, within a day's drive of 40% of the country’s population.
 By train or car, Philadelphia is less than two hours from New York City and less than three hours from Washington, D.C.

 In addition, the Philadelphia International Airport is the 11th busiest airport in the world and serves more than 120 cities worldwide with 1,400 daily flights, including 120 international flights.
 The regional public transportation system provides quick and easy access to the city from the surrounding metropolitan area.

-Motor coaches have an easy and efficient way to drop off and pick up groups visiting Philadelphia's Independence National Historical Park at the new Independence Transportation Center (ITC).
-The ITC has 11 spots for loading and unloading adjacent to the new National Constitution Center.
+Motor coaches have an easy and efficient way to drop off and pick up groups visiting Philadelphia's Independence National Historical Park at the Independence Transportation Center (ITC).
+The ITC has 11 spots for loading and unloading adjacent to the National Constitution Center.